signalfx/splunk-extension-wrapper/docs/README.md

 This mode is better for users who do not need near real-time feedback and don't want to increase function latency.

+**_Note:_** In general, buffering mode should not be used for functions that are invoked less frequently than the reporting interval, as such a combination may lead to data points delays greater than the reporting interval.

 ## Installation

 You can attach the SignalFx Lambda Extension Layer to your Lambda Function as a layer.
 This can be